LPBeaulieu/Typewriter-OCR-TintypeText/README.md

   that you will place in the folder "OCR Raw Data".

   <b>Please note that all of the JPEG file names in the "OCR Raw Data" folder must contain at least one hyphen ("-") in order for the code
   to properly create subfolders in the "OCR Predictions" folder.
-These subfolders will contain the rich text format (RTF) OCR conversion documents.
+These subfolders will contain the rich text format (RTF) OCR conversion documents.</b>

-  Furthermore, the ".txt" files in the "Training&Validation Data" folder must have identical names to their corresponding JPEG images (minus the file extensions).</b>
+  The reason for this is that when you will scan a multi-page document in a multi-page scanner, you will provide you scanner with a file root name (e.g. "my_text-") and the scanner will number them automatically (e.g."my_text-.jpg", "my_text-0001.jpg", "my_text-0002.jpg", "my_text-"0003.jpg", etc.) and the code would then label the subfolder within the "OCR Predictions" folder as "my_text".

-  The reason for this is that when you will scan a multi-page document in a multi-page scanner, you will provide you scanner with a file root name (e.g. "my_text-") and the scanner will number them automatically (e.g."my_text-.jpg", "my_text-0001.jpg", "my_text-0002.jpg", "my_text-"0003.jpg", etc.) and the code would then label the subfolder within the "OCR Predictions" folder as "my_text"
+  <b>Furthermore, the ".txt" files in the "Training&Validation Data" folder must have identical names to their corresponding JPEG images (minus the file extensions).</b> For example, the file "my_text.txt" would contain the labels corresponding to the raw scanned typewritten page JPEG image (without the character rectangles) named "my_text.jpg".
+The presence of hyphens in the file name is only important for JPEG files intended for OCR predictions.

   <br><b>And that's it!</b> You're now ready to convert your typewritten manuscript in digital format!
 You can now type away at the cottage or in the park without worrying about your laptop's battery life
   and still get your document polished up in digital form in the end! 🎉📖